 Best Board Game for Dinosaur-Loving Preschoolers

 Players must cooperate to move the dinosaurs around the course.
-Then, they’ll uncover dinosaurs under the tokens and get them to safety to complete the game.
+They’ll uncover dinosaurs under the tokens and get them to safety to complete the game.
 The game is for ages 3 and up.

 Product Specs